-Southern Drawl is the debut album from Monocled Man, the brainchild of trumpeter, composer & producer Rory Simmons, an artist who comfortably sits at the forefront of the UK's new wave of improvising and creative musicians.
-A trio consisting of Simmons on trumpet, Chris Montague on guitars and Jon Scott on drums, Monocled Man are already known for their unabashed raw energy, eclectic mix of genres and tricksy yet accessible compositions.
-These three astute musicians enjoy careers pushing music to its limit as sidemen with many of the most celebrated contemporary British bands, and bring this wealth of experience to make the music on Southern Drawl a completely unique and exciting statement, representing some of the best in what's happening on the UK's new music landscape.
+Southern Drawl is the debut album from Monocled Man, the brainchild of trumpeter, composer & producer Rory Simmons, a notable member of the UK's new wave of post-jazz improvising musicians.
+A trio consisting of Simmons on trumpet, Chris Montague on guitars and Jon Scott on drums, Monocled Man's music features unabashed raw energy, an eclectic mix of genres and vigorous yet accessible compositions.
+They're known for exploring music in inventive ways as sidemen with many heralded contemporary British bands and use their experience to make Southern Drawl a unique album, representing some of the best in what's happening on the UK's new music landscape.

-Much of Monocled Man's music is inspired by the contemporary explorations of the NY Downtown scene, including Tim Berne, Jim Black and Craig Taborn, with sonic influences from David Torn, Cuong Vu and The Chicago Underground Ensemble.
-And in London where the trio is based, influence is found in the vast output from the forward-thinking Loop Collective (Simmons is a founding member) as well as music made by Chris Batchelor, Liam Noble, Julian Argüelles and the band Troyka.
+Much of Monocled Man's music is inspired by the contemporary explorations of the New York City Downtown scene, including Tim Berne, Jim Black and Craig Taborn, with sonic influences from David Torn, Cuong Vu and The Chicago Underground Ensemble.
+And in London where the trio is based influence is found in the output from the forward-thinking Loop Collective (Simmons is a founding member) as well as music made by Chris Batchelor, Liam Noble and Julian Argüelles.

-And this album is lit with colors of layered synths and processed audio from the sessions, which were carefully and skillfully edited and produced by Simmons.
-Filtered drums fly across the stereo image, while de-tuned brass chords throb under moments of hi-octane noise.
-An array of analog keyboards paired with stretched audio give this album a fresh panorama of high energy contemporary jazz and rock improv, soaked with a post-produced kaleidoscopic landscape that marks Monocled Man out as one of the most eclectic and exciting new ensembles on the European scene.
+This album is lit with colors of layered synths and processed audio from the sessions, skillfully edited and produced by Simmons.
+Filtered drums fly across the stereo image while de-tuned brass chords throb under moments of hi-octane noise.
+An array of analog keyboards paired with stretched audio give this album a panorama of high energy contemporary jazz and rock improv, soaked with a post-produced kaleidoscopic landscape that assures Monocled Man is a unique and exciting addition on the European new-music scene.

 "An album that is a serious listen, further evidence that Simmons can be counted as one of the most creative trumpeters on the UK jazz scene at the moment with ideas to burn firing us all up."